STSS 1 [Northrop Grumman]

 The first STSS satellites were scheduled for launch in 2006 – 2007, to be followed by enhanced capability satellites.
 The launch slipped to September 2009.

 The satellites operated until the end of 2021, when it was decideed to retire them due to depleted fuel reserves, outdated control systems and the launch of a new, ambitious missile warning satellite constellation on the horizon.
+On 8 March 2022, the satellites were taken out of service after moving them to retirement orbits.

 |Type / Application:||Early warning|